-Perth, go ahead and take a bao because you are truly killing it at Asian street eats!
-While we don’t like to play favourites with our food, the soft pillowy goodness of a bao bun—filled with crispy, crunchy fillings like fried chicken or soft shell crab—has got to be one of the best things we’ve ever eaten.
+Perth, go ahead and take a bao because you are truly killing it at Asian street eats.
+While we don’t like to play favourites with our food, the soft pillowy goodness of a bao bun—stuffed with crispy, crunchy fillings like fried chicken or soft shell crab—has got to be one of the best culinary creations that we’ve ever eaten.

 Lucky Chan’s Laundry + Noodle Bar

 If there’s one thing just about everyone in Perth can agree on, it’s that Lucky Chan’s does a mighty fine bao.
 This tried and true eatery has perfected the balance of their soft and chewy bao bun, within which they load punchy flavour profiles such as southern fried chicken, Thai grilled pork and smoked shitake.
 They also do a fried whiting bao with jalapeno salsa and chipotle aioli—heck yes, we'll take 20.

 From baogers to baowiches, Sixty Grams has it all in the way of the fluffy delight.
 Take your pick from The O.G baoger—a grilled beef patty, cheese, and chipotle mayo, the JFC baowhich—chicken karaage, fried shallot and sriracha mayo, or the one we're most excited about—the GILA—sweet and spicy marinated chicken coated in Mi Goreng!

 Unsurprisingly (their name says it all), What The Bao is notorious for serving up some of the most tantalising bao that Perth has to offer.
 From Japanese panko chicken to soft shell crab and roasted duck dressed with hoisin, these guys are easily one of our top picks when navigating the eateries of the Freo markets.